eBay/Sequence-Semantic-Embedding/README.md

 * **Question answering task**: e.g.,  mapping a question to its most suitable answers.
 * **Cross lingual information retrieval task**: e.g., mapping a Chinese/English/Mixed-Language search query to its most relevant English documents in inventory without translating Chinese to English.

 Depending on each specific task, similar semantic meanings can have different definitions.
-For example, in the category classification task, similar semantic meanings means that for each correct pair of (listing-title, category), the SSE of title is close to the SSE of corresponding category.
+For example, in the category classification task, similar semantic meanings means that for each correct pair of (listing-title, category), the SSE of listing-title is close to the SSE of corresponding category.
 While in the information retrieval task, similar semantic meaning means for each relevant pair of (query, document), the SSE of query is close to the SSE of relevant document.
 While in the question answering task, the SSE of question is close to the SSE of correct answers.

 This repo contains some sample raw data, tools and recipes to allow user establish complete End2End solutions from scratch for four different typical NLP tasks: text classification, relevance ranking, cross-language information retrieval and question answering.
 This includes deep learning model training/testing pipeline, index generating pipeline, command line demo app, and the run-time RESTful webservices with trained models for these NLP tasks.
 By replacing supplied raw data with your own data, users can easily establish a complete solution for their own NLP tasks with this deep learning based SSE tech.

-Here is the quick-start instruction to build a text classification webservice from scratch including download the repo, setup environment, train model, run demo app and setup webserver.
+Here is the quick-start instruction to build a text classification webservice from scratch including download the repo, setup environment, train model, run demo app and setup RESTful webservice.

 ```bash